MV Kungsholm (1965): Victoria - P&O Cruises

 In 1995 she was renamed Victoria and for the rest of her career with P&O Cruises operated out of Southampton.
-The name change was to allow the then new addition to the Princess Cruises fleet to be named Sea Princess.
+The name change was to allow a new addition to the Princess Cruises fleet to be named Sea Princess.

 In 1999/2000 Victoria was chartered for the Union-Castle Line centenary voyage and had her funnel repainted in that company's livery.

 Mona Lisa - Holiday Kreuzfahrten

-In 2002 she was sold by P&O and sailed for Holiday Kreuzfahrten as Mona Lisa until 2006, bearing a large image of the painting of the same name on her funnel.
-On 12 May 2004, during a heavy foggy day, the Mona Lisa got stuck in the San Marco basin in Venice, in front of St Mark's square.
-Holiday Kreuzfahrten was declared bankrupt in September 2006.
-Following the bankruptcy of Holiday Kreuzfahrten, Mona Lisa was briefly laid up at Pireus, Greece, but in November 2006 she was chartered for use as a hotel ship in Doha, Qatar for the duration of the Asian Games.
+In 2002 she was sold by P&O and sailed for Holiday Kreuzfahrten of Düsseldorf as Mona Lisa until 2006, bearing a large image of the painting of the same name on her funnel.
+On 12 May 2004, in heavy fog, the Mona Lisa got stuck in the San Marco basin in Venice, in front of St Mark's Square.
+Holiday Kreuzfahrten declared bankruptcy in September 2006.
+Following the bankruptcy of Holiday Kreuzfahrten, Mona Lisa was briefly laid up at Piraeus, but in November 2006 she was chartered for use as a hotel ship in Doha, Qatar for the duration of the Asian Games.
 The charter to Qatar ended on 1 January 2007.

 Oceanic II

-In 2007, the ship was chartered by Royal Caribbean Cruises Ltd. (RCCL) and was renamed Oceanic II.
-From 30 April to 28 May 2007, Louis Hellenic Cruises sub-chartered the ship as a temporary replacement for the MV Sea Diamond, which went aground off the coast of Santorini, Greece and sank earlier in April.
-Following this she was operated by Pullmantur Cruises (a subsidiary of RCCL) for the 2007 northern hemisphere summer season.
+In 2007, the ship was chartered by Royal Caribbean Cruises (RCC) and was renamed Oceanic II.
+From 30 April to 28 May 2007, Louis Hellenic Cruises sub-chartered the ship as a temporary replacement for Sea Diamond, which went aground off the coast of Santorini, Greece and sank earlier in April.
+Following this she was operated by Pullmantur Cruises (a subsidiary of RCC) for the 2007 Northern Hemisphere summer season.

 The Scholar Ship

-The ship was refitted to become an educational vessel for The Scholar Ship international education program, a cooperative venture between seven major world universities and RCCL.
+The ship was refitted to become an educational vessel for The Scholar Ship international education program, a cooperative venture between seven major world universities and RCC.
 The Scholar Ship offered undergraduate and graduate semester programs during four-month voyages.
 The inaugural voyage embarked in September 2007, with a second voyage in early 2008.
 In June 2008 the discontinuation of the program was announced.

 Mona Lisa - Lord Nelson Seereisen

-Oceanic II reverted to the name Mona Lisa prior to her charter to German tour operator Lord Nelson Seereisen, which ran from 28 April to 31 August 2008.
-On 4 May 2008 Mona Lisa was grounded in the Irbe Strait while leaving Riga.
-She suffered no major damage, but the passengers were evacuated from the ship on 5 May after unsuccessful efforts to free the ship from the sand bank.
-Mona Lisa was eventually pulled free from the sandbank on 7 May 2008.
+Oceanic II reverted to the name Mona Lisa prior to her charter to German tour operator Lord Nelson-Seereisen of Erkelenz, Germany, which ran from 28 April to 31 August 2008.
+On 4 May 2008 Mona Lisa grounded in the Irbe Strait while leaving Riga.
+She suffered no major damage, but the passengers were evacuated from the ship on 5 May after unsuccessful efforts to free the ship from the sandbank.
+Mona Lisa was eventually pulled free on 7 May 2008.
 She subsequently sailed to a drydock in Ventspils, Latvia for inspection and returned to normal cruise traffic on 8 May 2008.

 Peace Boat

-Following the completion of her charter to Lord Nelson Seereisen, Mona Lisa was chartered to Peace Boat for the duration of the 2008/2009 northern hemisphere winter season.
-For the duration of the 2009 northern hemisphere summer season she again returned to the fleet of Lord Nelson Seereisen.
+Following the completion of her charter to Lord Nelson-Seereisen, Mona Lisa was chartered to Peace Boat for the duration of the 2008/2009 Northern Hemisphere winter season.
+For the 2009 northern summer season she again returned to Lord Nelson-Seereisen's program.